karim-sharkawy/SprachenProjekt/README.md

-# testingstuff

-Hello!
-Here is the code for my project titled "Sprachen Projekt".
-It makes a website which contains a map.
-This map has pointers and is interactable (zooming, moving, toggling different features).
-It includes every single languae known, incuding extinct and endangered ones.
-It has outlines of family origins and many other cool features.
+Hey there!
+I'm excited to share the code for my project, "Sprachen Projekt."
+This project generates a website featuring an interactive map complete with pointers.
+You can zoom in, move around, and toggle various features on the map.
+It encompasses every known language, including those that are extinct or endangered, along with outlines of their family origins and numerous other captivating features.

-IMPORTANT: I did NOT create the HTML, CSS, etc. code myself.
-This was created by ... and I simply used it, all credit goes to him!
-If you enter the "solid temp" folder, you can find all the files that come with download HIS work.
-It looks beautiful and almost all of that is because of him.

-Be sure to check out [html5up] (https://html5up.net/)
+Please note: I didn't personally develop the HTML, CSS, or JS code.
+Credit for that goes to [@ajlkn](https://twitter.com/ajlkn), whose work I utilized.
+You can find all the files associated with his work in the "solid temp" folder.
+The result is stunning, and I'm grateful for his contribution.
+Moreover, the JS code for the map, 'map.js', is from [Amcharts](https://www.amcharts.com/demos/rotate-globe-to-a-selected-country/)

+My motivations were:
++ Develope an understanding of HTML, CSS, and JS code by experimenting and seeing what changes.
+Moreover, learning their syntax at a depper level
++ Develope experience parsing larger websites with more sophisticated HTML and multiple variables (including dealing with coordinate variables)
++ Learn frontend and backend development at a basic level.
++ Creating datasets and uutilizing them in the JS code (taking data from Ethnologue and displaying them on the map)

+Don't forget to explore [html5up](https://html5up.net/) for their fantastic templates!